-Cox, D.C., Harper, S.R. & Edward, M.T. (in press, 2017).
+Cox, D.C., Harper, S.R., & Edwards, M.T.
+(2018).
 Screencasting as a tool to capture moments of authentic creativity.
-In V. Freiman & J. Tassell, (Eds.), Creativity and Technology in Mathematics Education (Vol. 9 in Mathematics Education in the Digital Era Series).
+In V. Freiman & J. Tassell, (Eds.), Creativity and Technology in Mathematics Education (Vol. 9 in Mathematics Education in the Digital Era Series) (pp. 33-57).
 New York: Springer.

-Harper, S.R. & Cox, D.C. (in press, 2017).
+Harper, S.R., & Cox, D.C.
+(2018).
 Screencasting to study creative insight and create records of authentic problem solving practice.
 In J. Foster (Ed.)
-Proceedings of the Twenty-ninth Annual International Conference on Technology in Collegiate Mathematics [ICTCM].
-Will be available: http://archives.math.utk.edu/ICTCM/
+Proceedings of the 29th annual International Conference on Technology in Collegiate Mathematics [ICTCM].
+Available:

 Lee, H.S., Kersaint, G., Harper, S.R., Driskell, S.O., Jones, D., Leatham, K., Angotti, R., & Adu-Gamfi, K. (2014).
 Teachers' use of transnumeration in solving statistical tasks with dynamic statistical software.
 Statistics Education Research Journal, 13(1), 25-52.